1508/Deployment-Utilities/Readme.md

+## IIS8.create.cmd

+  Creates IIS8 Website and App Pool

+  IIS8.CREATE webroot hostheader webname appname aspnetframework_regiis_path managedPipelineMode bin

+  webroot     Specifies the site path hostheader  Specifies the hostheader names (will always bind to :80)
+              Can be set empty and can set multiple by separating with comma webname     Specifies the site name appname     Specifies the name of the application pool to bind to aspnetframework_regiis_path
+              Specifies the path to the framework regiis file managedPipelineMode
+              Classic or Integrated (default is Classic) bin         Specifies the folder for the global script utilities

+  Step 1:   Validate System
+  Step 2:   Create Configuration Backup
+  Step 3:   If hostheader not provided Stops all other websites (W3SVC/x) Step 4:   Create ApplicationPool
+  Step 5:   Create Website  ()
+  Step 6:   Set Framework version on Application Pool Site

 ## IISx.create.cmd

  Choose system and redirect parameters to valid IIS system.

    IISx.create WEBROOT HOSTHEADER WEBNAME APPNAME ASPNETFRAMEWORK_REGIIS_PATH (managedPipelineMode)

-   HOSTHEADER           Can be comma separated but only IIS7 will interpret this.
-IIS6 will create separate websites for each hostheader managedPipelineMode  Used by IIS7, default is classic but "Integrated" can be set for the website app pool.
+   HOSTHEADER           Can be comma separated but only IIS7 and IIS8 will interpret this.
+IIS6 will create separate websites for each hostheader managedPipelineMode  Used by IIS7 and IIS8, default is classic but "Integrated" can be set for the website app pool.

  Example:
- .\IISx.create.bat"  "D:\SDU776.0507\WebSite" "sdu.local,sdunet.local" "SDU776 SDU Intranet" "SDU776 AppPool" "C:\Windows\Microsoft.NET\Framework\v2.0.50727\aspnet_regiis.exe"
+ .\IISx.create.bat"  "D:\SDU776.0507\WebSite" "sdu.local,sdunet.local" "SDU776 SDU Intranet" "SDU776 AppPool" "C:\WINDOWS\Microsoft.NET\Framework\v2.0.50727\aspnet_regiis.exe"